-The web based IDF_CC tool version 4.5 developed for IDF update under changing climatic conditions is implemented in the form of a Decisions Support System (DSS) with three main components (Figure 1).
+The web based IDF_CC tool version 5.0 developed for IDF update under changing climatic conditions is implemented in the form of a Decisions Support System (DSS) with three main components (Figure 1).
 The user interface is built as a GIS based component using LeafletTM, allowing clear geographical representation of hydro-meteorological stations.
 User information, station data, and Global Circulation Model (GCM) outputs are stored in the IDF_CC tool's database system.
 Mathematical models and algorithms populate the tool's model base.2

-The major objectives of the IDF_CC tool version 4.5 are: (i) to automate; and (ii) facilitate the IDF update procedure using historical observed precipitation data and precipitation predictions from available GCM models.
+The major objectives of the IDF_CC tool version 5.0 are: (i) to automate; and (ii) facilitate the IDF update procedure using historical observed precipitation data and precipitation predictions from available GCM models.
 A repository of stations from Environment Canada is available through the user interface with complete records of historical yearly maximums.
 The tool also allows users to provide their own historical hydro-meteorological data, which can be used to generate locally relevant updated IDF curves.
-Version 4.5 of the tool also introduces a new dataset of gridded IDF curves for Canada.
+Version 5.0 of the tool also introduces a new dataset of gridded IDF curves for Canada.
 With the new module, users can obtain IDF curves for any location in the country, especially in regions where no observations are available.

 The tool interface presents the IDF results in the form of tables and interactive graphs.
-Version 4.5 of the tool utilizes data from GCMs produced for Coupled Model Intercomparison Project Phase 5 - CMPI5 (IPCC, 2013) and statistically downscaled daily Canada-wide climate scenarios, at a gridded resolution of 300 arc-seconds (0.0833 degrees, or roughly 10 km) for the simulated period of 1950-2100 (PCIC, 2013) for various Representative Concentration Pathways (RCPs) (representative concentration pathways).
-For more information on GCMs and RCPs used with the tool, see Section 3.2 and TechMan Sections 2.3 and 2.4.
+Version 5.0 of the tool utilizes data from GCMs produced for Coupled Model Intercomparison Project Phase 6 - CMPI6 (Eyring et al., 2016) for Coupled Model Intercomparison Project Phase 5 - CMPI5 (IPCC, 2013) and statistically downscaled daily Canada-wide climate scenarios, at a gridded resolution of 300 arc-seconds (0.0833 degrees, or roughly 10 km) for the simulated period of 1950-2100 (PCIC, 2021) for three Representative Concentration Pathways (RCPs) (representative concentration pathways).
+For more information on GCMs and SSPs and RCPs used with the tool, see Section 3.2 and TechMan Sections 2.3 and 2.4.